-Fr Robert Miller and Fr Harry Doyle started a Working Group on Rural Issues – a group that is part of the national structure of the Church (Department for Evangelisation and Catechesis at the Catholic Bishops’ Conference of England and Wales).
+Fr Robert Miller and Fr Harry Doyle started a Working Group on Rural Issues – a group that is part of the national structure of the Church (Department for Evangelisation and Discipleship at the Catholic Bishops’ Conference of England and Wales).

 Although the focus often falls on agriculture, rural ministry encounters many challenges from flooding and diseases that threaten animals and food supplies to the plight of rural migrant workers and Single Farm Payment registration for diocesan-owned farms.

 The Working Group on Rural Issues organises an annual conference to closely and proactively examine these and other issues.

 If you are a rural Catholic, or your urban parish includes large rural areas, you may like to know more about our ministry.
 You can contact Father Robert Miller, the CBCEW National Rural Officer.